ClinicalTrialsTeam/ctfrontier/cdk/README.md

 	}

-Then run `ctf stack-create`.
+Then run `ctf stack create`.
 You will be prompted to enter your the filename of your initial config file.

 *Note: The initial config file is just loads the initial config values, the actual config is stored in the cloud and must be managed with the `ctf config-*` commands.*

-If `ctf stack-create` fails, there might be an error with your AWS configuration.
+If `ctf stack create` fails, there might be an error with your AWS configuration.

-If `ctf stack-create` completes, then you should should have a new CloudFormation stack in your AWS account with all the resources defined in `cdk/lib/stack.py`.
+If `ctf stack create` completes, then you should should have a new CloudFormation stack in your AWS account with all the resources defined in `cdk/lib/stack.py`.

 ### Update the stack

-Run `ctf stack-update` to push changes to an already created stack.
+Run `ctf stack update` to push changes to an already created stack.

 ### Delete the stack

-Run `ctf stack-delete` to delete the stack.
+Run `ctf stack delete` to delete the stack.
 This will delete all associated resources including the ones that AWS creates for bootstrapping for this project (marked with qualfier) and the ECR repositories created to store our docker images.

 ### Edit the config

-Edit the config in the cloud with `ctf config-edit`.
+Edit the config in the cloud with `ctf config edit`.
 This will allow you to edit the config using your default command line text editor defined by the `EDITOR` environment variable or "a sensible default". (<https://click.palletsprojects.com/en/7.x/api/#click.edit>)

 ### Show the current config

-Run `ctf config-show` to show the current config.
+Run `ctf config show` to show the current config.
 You can also log into AWS and look at the "Parameter Store" in "Systems Manager" which is where these are stored.